-In lieu of educational incentives, the City shall make \$75 monthly contributions for eligible employees on a pre-tax basis to the Washington State Council of Firefighters (WSCFF) Employee Benefit Trust for the purposes of the MERP.
-Effective the first pay period following ratification the City shall increase the monthly contribution to \$100.
-Effective January 1, 2017 the City shall increase the monthly contribution to \$125.
+Effective January 1, 2022 in lieu of educational incentives, the City shall make \$150 monthly contributions for eligible employees on a pre-tax basis to the Washington State Council of Firefighters (WSCFF) Employee Benefit Trust for the purposes of the MERP.
+Effective January 1, 2023 the City shall increase the monthly contribution to \$200.